Statistical Power for Cox model

 The type II error or beta is less studied but is of great importance.
 In fact, it represents the probability that one does not reject the null hypothesis when it is false.
 We cannot fix it up front, but based on other parameters of the model we can try to minimize it.
 The power of a test is calculated as 1-beta and represents the probability that we reject the null hypothesis when it is false.

 We therefore wish to maximize the power of the test.
 The XLSTAT-Power module calculates the power (and beta) when other parameters are known.
-For a given power, it also allows to calculate the sample size that is necessary to reach that power.
+For a given power, it also allows to calculate the sample size that is necessary to reach that power because they are dependent on each other.

 The hypothesis to be tested is: